Call Now - Free Estimate

 Central Texas averages one significant hail day per year in a typical cycle, and we have seen back-to-back severe seasons before.
 The September 2023 event was not a once-in-a-lifetime anomaly.
 It was a reminder of the risk profile we already live in.
 North Austin, Pflugerville, Cedar Park, Round Rock, Leander, and Georgetown all sit inside the central hail corridor.
 Homes in those ZIPs are the ones where the FORTIFIED + Class 4 math moves fastest, and the ones where carriers are most willing to write the bigger end of the discount.

-The Federal Home Loan Bank of Dallas runs the FORTIFIED Fund, the single largest pot of grant money available to Austin homeowners doing this upgrade.
-It is a federal program delivered through FHLB member banks, not a state program.
+The Federal Home Loan Bank of Dallas runs the FORTIFIED Fund.
+It is delivered through FHLB Dallas member financial institutions, not directly through homeowners, contractors, or a state program.

 The numbers